 Like many 21st Century musicians, Jennet’s career is cobbled together from numerous sources.
 She has been Principal Oboist of the South Bend Symphony Orchestra since 2006, and serves as Instructor of Oboe at Valparaiso University.
 With the South Bend Symphony Wind Quintet she does frequent concerts and educational presentations throughout the community.
 She also performs as Principal Oboe with the Northwest Indiana Symphony Orchestra, and has a fleet of private students, all of whom actually practice.
 This might be luck, but she chooses to believe that it’s the magic of the oboe working on them.

 All professional oboists make their own reeds, but Jennet has taken this task to new levels.
-As the owner and operator of Jennet Ingle Reeds, she makes and sells over a hundred handmade reeds every month to oboists all over the country.
-For the past five summers she has run an Oboe Reed Boot Camp to teach the craft to others, and last year she began a series of monthly Reeding Circles, in which reedmakers of various abilities can come together to learn new tricks and techniques from each other as they work socially.
+As the owner and operator of Jennet Ingle Reeds, she makes and sells over two hundred handmade reeds every month to oboists all over the country.
+For the past six summers she has run an Oboe Reed Boot Camp to teach the craft to others, and recently she began a series of monthly Reeding Circles, in which reedmakers of various abilities can come together to learn new tricks and techniques from each other as they work socially.
 Additionally, as the Five Minute Reedmaker, Jennet has created a substantial series of instructional videos on the reed-making craft.

 In her spare time, Jennet pours her energy into Prone Oboe, a blog about her active life and a behind-the-scenes look at the process of learning, teaching, and performing music at a high level.